Uttu: Mythology

 According to the myth Enki and Ninhursag, Uttu's parents were Enki and Ninkurra.
 In a late tradition, Ninkurra was instead a male deity and Uttu's husband.
 A variant of Enki and Ninhursag makes Ninkurra Uttu's grandmother and Ninimma her mother.
-Enki is also addressed as Uttu's father in a neo-Assyrian incantation.
+Enki is also addressed as Uttu's father in a Neo-Assyrian incantation.
 However, another late text documents a tradition in which her father was Anu.
+In the late god list An = Anu ša amēli, Uttu is equated with Enki, which reflects a theological phenomenon of reinterpreting originally distinct deities responsible for specific professions as aspects of him even if they were originally viewed as female.

 In Enki and Ninhursag, Uttu is the final goddess Enki (aided by his sukkal Isimud) tries to seduce while engaging in a series of incestuous encounters with his descendants (Ninšar, Ninkurra, in a variant of the text Ninimma, and finally Uttu).
 Unlike the other goddesses, Uttu receives advice from Ninhursag, and probably attempts to trick Enki with a false promise of marriage under the condition that he will supply her with fresh produce.
 While she is initially successful, Enki manages to obtain the requested cucumbers, apples and grapes from a farmer.
 He approaches her for a second time disguised as a gardener and this time Uttu becomes pregnant.
 Ninhursag intervenes and manages to remove Enki's seed from Uttu's body, which breaks the cycle of incestuous relationships.
-The scene is more detailed that the previous encounters between Enki and his daughters in the same myth.
-Curiously, the narrative makes no reference to Uttu's association with weaving.
+The scene is more detailed than the previous encounters between Enki and his daughters in the same myth.
+The narrative makes no reference to Uttu's association with weaving.

 Uttu also appears in the myth Enki and the World Order, where she is the last of the deities awaiting the assignment of a domain.
-She is called a "conscientious woman" and "the silent one."
+She is called a "conscientious woman" and "the silent one".
 It has been pointed out that both in Enki and Ninhursag and in Enki and the World Order, Uttu's appearance marks a shift in the narrative: after her encounter with Enki in the former myth, the cycle of Enki's attempts at seducing and taking advantage of the goddesses ends, while in the latter, after her destiny is declared, Inanna and her complaints about not receiving an appropriate share of the universe take the center stage.

 A reference to Uttu is also known from the debate poem The Debate between Grain and Sheep, which describes a distant time before she started to weave, symbolically representing the age before the advent of civilisation and technology.